 Select a database to search for articles on a topic

 The Library has subscribed to hundreds of databases.
 To select a database that covers your area of research, from the Library homepage, select the "Databases" tab.
 Then click a letter for a list of databases starting with that letter.
-Or, if you have no idea which database to use, click "By subject/source type" for a list of subject categories and source type.
+Or, if you have no idea which database to use, click "By Subject" for a list of subject categories and source type.
 You can also conduct a keyword search in the search box to identify databases covering your desired subject area.

 Different databases have different search interfaces.
 The tips below can be applied to most commonly used databases.